juicebox-systems/juicebox-hsm-realm/docs/merkle_tree/merkle.typ

 In the Juicebox application, the Merkle tree is managed in conjunction with a log that tracks the history of changes to the tree.
 The log allows for other HSMs to take over in the event of a failure.
-This is described in more detail in Authenticated Consensus Protocol@acp.

 = Storage <Storage>